 - Emergency radio: This allows you to get emergency alerts and broadcasts.
 Read about emergency radios.

-- Fire extinguisher: Make sure you have it nearby whenever using candles, propane stoves, or anything else that has a flame.
+- Fire extinguisher: Make sure you have it nearby when using candles, propane stoves, or anything else with a flame.

 - First aid kit: See a complete list here.